-Alana Westwood is an independent fiction and non-fiction writer based in Halifax, Canada.
-She mostly dissects policy and culture under the microscope of logic and science, but will pontificate about pretty much anything.
-Her work has been described as “illuminating”, “engaging”, and “made me late for my shift.”
+Alana Westwood is a fiction and non-fiction writer based in K’jipuktuk in Mi’kma’ki (also known as Halifax, Nova Scotia).
+Her editorial work dissects environmental issues and policies under the microscope of science, and her creative writing ambles towards the autobiographical and sci-fi.
+Her work has been described as “illuminating” and “made me late for my shift.”

 The Scientist.
 Sometimes, scientists must march (with Katie Gibbs and Kathleen Walsh).

 Humanist Perspectives.
-Sailing without a map: The need for evidence-based policies (Feature article).
+Sailing without a map: The need for evidence-based policies.

 How to save a bird nobody likes.
 Picoides Vol 28, Issue 1.
 Society of Canadian Ornithologists.